rahul5316/HeyGen-Take-Home-Test/README.md

-HeyGen Documentation:
+HeyGen Documentation

-Short Description of how to use Client Library:
+Overview

-The JobStatusChecker client library is written in Python to interact with the Job Management Server.
-It enables users to start multiple new jobs on the server, track the progress of existing jobs, and handle responses based on the completion status.
+The JobStatusChecker client library is a Python tool for interacting with the Job Management Server.
+It allows users to start multiple jobs, track their progress, and handle responses based on their completion status.

-Note: Make sure the port you are using (I used port 5000) is not running any sort of job.
-If there is any job running on the port, kill that job or use a different port number.
+Note: Ensure that the port you are using (port 5000 in this example) is not occupied by any other job.
+If a job is running on the port, terminate it or use a different port number.

+Client Library Usage
-Step 1:
+Step 1: Installations

-Installations:

 Install the requests package:

 pip install requests
-Step 2:

-Running the Client Library:
+Step 2: Running the Client Library
-Simply run the following command to run the client side: python3 client.py

-Step 3:
+To run the client side, execute the following command:

+python3 client.py
-	Creating Jobs
+Step 3: Creating Jobs
-A user can create a job using the following curl command: curl -X POST 'http://127.0.0.1:5000/start_job'
+You can create a job using this curl command:

- A user will see something like below if a job is created successfully:
+curl -X POST 'http://127.0.0.1:5000/start_job'
+If the job is created successfully, you will see a response like:

 {
   "job_id": "1730329958865"
 }
-Step 4:
+Step 4: Checking Job Status
-	Checking the status of the job:
-The library is designed in such a way that it can handle multiple jobs at the same time.
-The jobs are stored in a dictionary which is handled on the server side.
+The library handles multiple jobs concurrently, storing them in a dictionary on the server side.

-To check the status of a job, simply use the following command: python3 client.py job_id
+To check the status of a job, use the following command:

+python3 client.py job_id
--  If only python3 client.py is used, the library creates and executes a new job.
+If you run python3 client.py without a job ID, the library will create and execute a new job.

-Short Description of how to use Server Library:
+Server Library Usage

-The client side interacts with the server side.
-I have utilized flask which provides endpoints for starting and monitoring async jobs.
-Each job has a 10% chance of failure, simulating a realistic process with potential errors.
-The server is designed in such a way that it processes the job in the background and provides a simple API for job creation and checking the status.
+The client side interacts with a Flask-based server that provides endpoints for starting and monitoring asynchronous jobs.
+Each job has a 10% chance of failure, simulating a realistic process.

-Requirements:
+Requirements
 Python 3 or higher
 Flask Library

-Install Flask using the following command if not already installed: pip install Flask pip install Flask requests
+Install Flask with the following commands if not already installed:

+pip install Flask
+pip install Flask requests
+Running the Server
+To run the server, execute:

-Then simply run the server using the following command: python3 server.py
+python3 server.py